Amir-Rastkhadiv/fun-gym/README.md

   - #### Universities/Colleges/Institutes
   - #### Owner: Amir Rastkhadivmasouleh

+- ### What are the things worth doing?
+Project Focus:

 - ### What are you trying to accomplish?

+I am trying to achieve the following:
+1)  Develop a gym enthusiast's website.
+2) Compile an industrial work portfolio.
+3) Produce an Academic project template.
+4) Enjoy all aspects and say yes to all challenges.
+4) Learn new skills.
+5) Manage time and deadlines effectively.
+6) Comply with all high-level assessment requirements.
+7) Attained distinction marks.

+- ### What are the things worth doing?

+- ### What is the value of this service?

 - ### WHO IS THE TARGET AUDIENCE FOR GYMS?